AI-Driven RRM Overview

 It is generally accepted and understood that 2.4 GHz is a crowded spectrum with only three non-overlapping channels.
 However, it is important because several clients still support only the 2.4 GHz band.
 RF propagation characteristics unique to 2.4 GHz make it a useful choice due to its increased range.

-Since the 2.4 GHz band has only three non-overlapping channels (1, 6, and 11) it is likely that APs in this band will hear other APs and the zero interfering links solution does not exist in dense AP deployments in 2.4 GHz.
-In this scenario, AI-Driven RRM will still guarantee the lowest possible co-channel interference.
+Since the 2.4 GHz band has only three non-overlapping channels (1, 6, and 11), it is likely that APs in this band will hear other APs, and a "zero interfering links" solution does not exist in dense AP deployments in 2.4 GHz.
+In this scenario, AI-Driven RRM will still aim for the lowest possible co-channel interference.
 It does not take action to turn off AP radios in the 2.4 GHz band.

-AI-Driven RRM Operation at Zone and AP Level
+AI-Driven RRM Operation at Zone and AP Levels

 AI-Driven RRM Interoperability in a Mixed AP Deployment